The legacy of my 20s

 In your 20s you learn, in your 30s you earn.

 I am living my last year of my 20s and for some of you it might sound like I am still young… for others around my same age, you can understand I am starting to grow up.
-And as you get older there are more responsibilities that come with it.
+And as you get older more responsibilities come with it.

 I am in a constant persuasion of knowledgeable growth.
-So this year I decided to get inspiration of how to be better in life by listening to audiobooks while I workout.
+So this year I decided to get inspiration for how to be better in life by listening to audiobooks while I work out.
 My plan is one book per month and I started in January with...

 The subtle art of not giving a fuck, from Mark Manson

-I need to confess I an not a fan of uncertainty and maybe this is one of the reasons why I like planing so much.
-However Manson mentions that you should never be afraid in life because you don't have an answer.
+I need to confess I am not a fan of uncertainty and maybe this is one of the reasons why I like planing so much.
+However, Manson mentions that you should never be afraid in life because you don't have an answer.
 Everything is uncertain … what matters is to always take action, which he names the...

 2- Do something principle